Use and design for students and teachers

 Tagxedo - The best feature of Tagxedo is its ability to create shapes (which include hearts, stars, various animals, and even letters or words) with words.

-Smore - Also a 2013 AASL Best Websites for Teaching and Learning award recipient, this site is infographic-ish.
+Smore - Also a 2013 AASL Best Website for Teaching and Learning award recipient, this site is infographic-ish.
 In fact, the page you're looking at right now was created in Smore!
 Technically for flyers and newsletters, you can include images and text, as well as audio and video.

 Google Draw - One of the many apps from Google, Draw can be used for timelines or any sort of infographic.
 Embed hyperlinks, images, tables, and charts.
 Drawings can be saved as PDFs, JPEGs, and PNGs.